 Kraftboard

 Kraftboard is a really thick paper that is great for many projects and one of my favorite materials.
 In this case, I made a box with a gold foil accent.
 Again, the foil tool worked great.
 This is actually the bold tip used in the Maker.
-Note that this project was scored, then foiled, then cut.
+Note that this project was initially scored, then foiled, and subsequently cut.
 So, yes, you can do multiple things to one sheet.

 Faux Leather